elastic/apm-integration-testing/README.md

 * `java.sh:` runs Java tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `kibana.sh:` runs kibana agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `nodejs.sh:` runs Nodejs agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `opbeans.sh:` runs the unit tests for the apm-integration-testing app and validates the linting.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `opbeans-app.sh:` runs the apm-integration-testing app and validates the stack can be started.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `python.sh:` runs Python agent tests, you can choose the versions to run see the [environment variables](environment-variables) configuration.
 * `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `server.sh:` runs APM Server tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.